The biggest lie we tell ourselves is that we’ll just have one slice of pizza.

 Pizza by the slice, gin by the goblet.
 The Merchant is everything you want it to be and more.
 The late-night slice bar has lined the stomachs of the revellers of the night for some time now and we always find ourselves coming back for more.
 During the cold winter months we recommend a slice (or three) of the Hot Damn!
 Not only is it all sorts of wonderful but it’s coated in fresh chilli to warm the furnace.
 Pour a bit of chilli oil over it if you’re a real maverick.
 Half price slices all times with the Independent Liverpool card.

 Off the back of national acclaim for their pizza at the English Italian Awards, Il Forno have just opened their latest venture on, where else, but Bold Street?
 Every city has a street that defines them and for us, Bold Street keeps on doing that, month in and month out.
 They opened very recently and specialise in all things pizza, pasta and beer.
 They also have some organic and gluten-free dough available as well as a unique black dough that is equally as intriguing as it is delicious.

 Address: 25 Bold Street, L1 4DN

 We’re living in pop-up mania and once you come across Little Furnace, you become very pleased the pop-up world has had an osmosis into the pizza world.
-But as well as popping-up at various festivals, Little Furnace have got their own place and now call Smithdown Road home as well as pizza residency at Baltic Market, in Cains Brewery, slinging out pizzas Thursday to Sunday.
+But as well as popping-up at various festivals, Little Furnace have got their own place on Smithdown Road as well as pizza residency at Baltic Market.
+No excuses to not grab one, eh?
 Out of all their pizzas there is one we hold closely to our heart and our hands and it’s the half margherita, half garlic bread.
 Yep, you read that right.